2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • defined zones instead of hyperactive decoration

-A better sequence is:
+A better sequence:

 1. check your sign-level yearly relation